Rivalz-ai/ADCS-docs/MultipleInputV4.md

   "nodes": [{P1, IR, OP1}]
 }
 ```
+The Output OP1 í the final output of the adapter.

 # 2. Graph flow
 A graphFlow is an adapter that contains multiple nodes.
 It defines the execution pathway of data through the ADCS system, represented as an array of nodes